 Wish List / Future Possibilities

 Over the course of a year or so, I must have checked out easily more than a hundred van builds from both DIY-ers and professional outfitters.
 Eventually I settled on going with the gas-powered Ford Transit over the Sprinter or the Promaster.
 The Promaster was out because of its low ground clearance and I steered away from the Sprinter despite its popularity because I was tired of dealing with diesel emissions issues on our Sprinter-based Unity.
 (What I really want is a fully battery electric drivetrain in a van with 350+ miles range!
-Sadly, that’s not available from anyone yet.)
+As of 2020, that’s not available from anyone yet.)

 I wanted the non-extended long body (19.5 feet long, 148″ wheelbase) because I didn’t want to lose off-road maneuverability with that extended length overhang or the ability to park easily in metro areas.
 I chose the high roof model to allow me to stand upright without hitting the ceiling (I’m 6’4″) and to provide more space above a raised platform bed.

 I looked around for an available Transit in this configuration (either used or on a dealer’s lot) but all of the vans I could find were either very basic work vans with no options or they were maxed out with every option including dark paint colors and glass rear cargo doors.
 I wanted to avoid any dark exterior color to help reflect heat in the hot sun and, for the same reason, I didn’t want glass windows in the rear cargo doors.
 We found in the Unity that it was very helpful to park with the windowless rear of the Unity towards the sun to keep the interior relatively cool.
 (It was also extremely helpful to partition off the cab area from the house area with a heavy blanket to keep out the heat.)
 I also didn’t want to pay for the full featured 2019 radio/navigation unit as I was planning to swap it out with a better aftermarket system.
-It sounds like the 2020 system is more worthwhile though.
+It sounds like the 2020 audio/nav system may be more worthwhile though.

 Anyway, I ended up having to configure a custom order from the factory and wait.
 The ordering process with Ford was complicated by an incredibly long list of often conflicting and poorly documented options and packages.
 I ended up with just the following packages and additions on top of the standard features: